birm/random_ml/README.md

-# keras_projects
+# random_ml
-Random Exercises in Keras
+Random Exercises in Machine Learning

 ## What are these projects?
-* TwitterClass -- Classify Politicians Politically based upon Twitter
+* Political Twitter -- Classify Politicians Politically based upon Twitter
+* Bills Pass -- Predict if a bill will pass via its text.